Home / Recipes / Course / Side Dishes / Homemade Italian Bread

 the dough in a lightly oiled white bowl ready for rising

-• Place the dough in a lightly oiled bowl, cover with a towel and let rise two hours.
+• Place the dough in a lightly oiled bowl, cover with a towel and let rise.

 dough has risen in a white bowl